CBD brands sometimes use extraction methods as a unique selling point.

 - Because ethanol has a relatively high boiling point, remove the ethanol itself from the end-product.

 If in this filtering process any cannabinoids or terpenes get permanently removed, it ceases to be a full spectrum product and becomes a broad-spectrum product.

-Also, important to mention is that for a true full-spectrum CBD oil to stay full spectrum, it can’t be heated at high temperatures and/or for long periods of time.
+Also, important to mention is that for a true full-spectrum CBD product to stay full spectrum, it can’t be heated at high temperatures and/or for long periods of time.

 Terpenes are highly volatile compounds, and easily evaporate when heated.
-When you lose the terpenes, the CBD oil ceases to be a full spectrum product.
-Terpenes are essential to a full-spectrum CBD oil.
+When you lose the terpenes, the product ceases to be a full spectrum product.
+Terpenes are essential to full-spectrum CBD products.

 Decarboxylation of CBD

 Cannabinoids like CBD can be found in raw and fresh Hemp, largely in their acidic form.
 In the case of CBD, its acidic form is called CBDA.
 CBDA becomes CBD when it undergoes a process of decarboxylation.
 The decarboxylation process already starts at room temperature, but processes at a very slow speed at this temperature.
 To speed up the decarboxylation process, you need to heat up the CBDA.